dodevops/cloudcontrol/README.md

 ### kc

-Installs a quick context switcher for kubernetes
+Installs a quick context switcher for kubernetes.

+Run kc to select the current working context for kubectl commands.
+Run kc -n to switch the namespace in the current context.

 #### Configuration